Tom-on64/Ai-Game/README.md

 ## Help

 **Reset The Game**
-If you want to reste the game just hold F12 and paste this into the console:
+If you want to reset the game just hold F12 and paste this into the console:
 ```js
 ship = {
     x: 50,